This article originally appeared on VICE US

-What's your favourite Nic Cage scene?
+What's your favorite Nic Cage scene?

-For the launch party, I was trying to pick out a little montage of scenes, and I felt like all my favourite but are things where you have to watch the whole movie to enjoy them.
-Like, there's a part in Bad Lieutenant where he's in a house with a drug dealer, and he tricks them into giving themselves up, and he walks out of the house and turns all the other cops and says, "I love it.
+For the launch party, I was trying to pick out a little montage of scenes, and I felt like all my favorites are things where you have to watch the whole movie to enjoy them.
+Like, there's a part in Bad Lieutenant where he's in a house with a drug dealer, and he tricks them into giving themselves up, and he walks out of the house and turns to all the other cops and says, "I love it.
 I just love it."
 So I put that in the montage, but I know that no one will know what it's about.
 And then everything in Vampire's Kiss is pretty much amazing.

 Have you started attracting Nic Cage fanatics now?

-I got contacted by someone who runs a Spanish Nicolas Cage fan site, and says he's doing a documentary about Nicolas Cage and wants to interview me.
+I got contacted by someone who runs a Spanish Nicolas Cage fan site and says he's doing a documentary about Nicolas Cage and wants to interview me.
 So that's something.

 Follow Chris Bilton on Twitter.